 - 1. Select Menu->Advanced (default password: 0000) ->NAT/Firewall. - 2.
-In the Reserved block, configure the range of the UDP ports and TCP ports. - 3.
-Press the Save soft key to accept the change.
-The display device prompts "Reboot now?". - 4.
+In the Reserved block, configure the range of the UDP ports and TCP ports. - The display device prompts "Reboot now?". - 4.
 Select OK to reboot the endpoint immediately.

 Network Address Translation